- handbook

 # Current meetings

-# Wednesday Team meeting
+# Monday Team Catchup

 Weekly a meeting is held to announce company wide updates, get to know each other, and share things you want to share both professionally and personally.